For TikTok stars, Trump’s banning of the app would be devastating: It’s ‘given me my entire life’

 Avani Gregg, 17, has been on the app since it was a lip-sync platform called Musical.ly, and she also feels that it’s often misunderstood.
 “People don’t realize that this app is a job … literally anyone that’s on it,” she said.
 But “it’s also an app that lets people cope with feelings."

-If it was banned, she said, “I genuinely don’t know what a lot of people are going to do.”
+If it were banned, she said, “I genuinely don’t know what a lot of people are going to do.”

 Others, such as Carrie Berk, a 17-year-old actress, author and Instagram influencer, have attempted to find workarounds.
 She said TikTok serves as a “means of self-expression, where I express my individuality.”